-Bank Teller Assessment Tests
+Bank Teller Assessment Test - Online Preparation

 What Is a Bank Teller?A bank teller is a bank employee who directly deals with a majority of the bank’s customers.
 Tellers are required to have a high school diploma (or equivalent) and experience in handling cash.
 Since tellers have a lot of interaction with customers, it is important that they are friendly and able to provide customers with information about their bank accounts clearly and effectively.
 On-the-job training is provided by most banks.
 Tellers are the most likely to identify and end potentially fraudulent transactions, preventing financial losses, as they work first and foremost with customers.